Wiggly3934/USQ_SentimentAnalysis/README.md

+<b>Sentiment Analysis in Depressed Populations</b>

-This suite of scripts was designed for my research into mental health disorders, with the hope it might be re-used and developed on by other parties.
+This suite of scripts were designed for my research into mental health disorders and have been adapted since their use, with the hope it might be re-used and developed on by other parties.

-At the time of development, no tools were available so building this was both time consuming and difficult (pre-chatgpt).

-If you do use this code and/or improve upon it, any shoutouts and or citations would be greatly appreciated.
-I am open to connections via Linked-in.
+If you find a use for this code and/or improve upon it, any shoutouts and or citations would be greatly appreciated.

+I am always open to connections via Linked-in.